-Since 1966 the DNR has offered nonferrous metallic minerals leases on state-owned mineral rights through a public competitive bid offering known as the Metallic Minerals Lease Sale.
+Since 1966 the DNR has offered nonferrous metallic minerals leases on state-owned mineral rights through a public competitive sealed bid offering known as the Metallic Minerals Lease Sale.

 What are Nonferrous Metallic Minerals?